 Everyone who is visiting your website is using a device like a laptop or a smartphone.
 Each device is linked with a unique code called an IP address.
 A web application firewall is able to track these IP addresses.

-A firewall rule can identify an IP address that has carried out malicious activities before.
+A firewall rule can identify an IP address that has carried out malicious attacks before.
 It then flags it as bad traffic and prevents it from accessing your website.